learn-co-curriculum/dsc-working-with-known-json-schemas-lab/README.md

 ```

 ## Summary
-Well done!
-In this lab you continued to practice extracting and transforming data from JSON files with known schemas.
+In this lab you practiced extracting and transforming data from JSON files with known schemas.